grey-software/org/mentor-onboarding/README.md

 ## Product Management

+We use Github issues and milestones to help manage our projects.

 What is Product Management and How to master it?
 Read Atlassian's guide [here](https://angel.co/company/techshift-alliance/jobs/785592-tech-non-profit-board-member)

 ## Product Ownership

+We use Github issues and milestones to help manage our projects.

 What are the roles and responsibilities of a product owner?
 [Learn more here](https://www.lucidchart.com/blog/product-owner-roles-and-responsibilities)